-For example, let's say two out of every 100 people want to make clothes, but it's uneconomical to make the machinery for just two people.
-So they get together with the two people who want to make clothes from the 50 villages linked to their town, making 100 people.
+For example, let's say two out of every 100 people want to build homes, but it's uneconomical to make the tools and machinery needed for just two people.
+So they get together with the two people who want to build homes from the 50 villages linked to their town, making 100 people.

-This works for our core needs but not for specialised things without an expanding circle of 100 people.

-For example, let's say one person out of 10,000 wants to have use of a large telescope.
-But it's uneconomical to make a large telescope for just one person.
-So they get together with the nearest 100 people via the internet who want use of a large telescope to work out where and how to build one.
+This works well for our core needs but not for specialised things without an expanding circle of 100 people.
+Say one person out of 10,000 wants to use a large telescope.
+They connect with the nearest 100 people via the internet who want to use a large telescope to work out where and how to build one.

-One hundred astronomers don't have the resources to build a large telescope, so each astronomer works with the glass/ceramic makers of their town who have their circle of 100 and the engineers who have their circle of 100 and the computer-technician/software-developers who have their 100 and the carpenter/plumber/electricians who have theirs.
+One hundred astronomers don't have the resources to build a large telescope, so each astronomer works with the glass/ceramic makers of their town who have their circle of 100 people and the engineers who have their circle of 100 and the computer-technician/software-developers who have theirs and the carpenter/plumber/electricians who have theirs.